NSCA CPT Study Guide

 Exercise Program Components for Post-Cerebrovascular Accident Clients

 Ergometers are the main equipment to be used by post-CVA clients.
 Exercise may begin as low as 30% of the client’s VO2 max, but they may eventually reach 40 – 70%.
 Sessions will be 5 – 60 minutes.
 Range of motion is emphasized in the program, and the exercise for it will be done before and after the training sessions.
-Coordination and balance are the other large portion of the program typically.
+Coordination and balance are the other large portion of the program type.

 The goals following a CVA accident are:

-Increase strength for both involved and uninvolved limbs.
+- Increase strength for both involved and uninvolved limbs.

-Prevent joint contractures.
+- Prevent joint contractures.

 Peripheral Vascular Disease